 Together, the Red Cross, WFP and Econet Leo reviewed lessons from the simulation and changes that needed to be made to the SOPs.
 The simulation also helped the Burundian Red Cross enhance their procedures.
 One cash officer said, "This has been a truly rich experience for us.
 We were able to see who is supposed to do what and when so that cash in 72 hours becomes a reality.
 We were able to spot our weaknesses and correct them in our SOPs."

-77 See p.
+piloted.81 Running a series of small pilots as operations develop can uncover issues early and avoid problems later.82 • Day 2: A pre-existing contract with the FSP, in this case, MNO Econet Leo, was activated and a list of See p.
 9: GSMA (2019), Mobile money enabled cash aid delivery: Essential considerations for humanitarian practitioners.
 See p.
-24 for "surge and smooth" liquidity strategies: GSMA (2019), Mobile money enabled cash aid delivery: Operational handbook for mobile money providers Concern and GSMA (2019), Somaliland Pushing the Mobile Money CVA Frontier.
-Similarly, UNHCR and WFP are jointly implementing a project to identify and mitigate risks of abuse by private sector service providers in their delivery of cash assistance to vulnerable populations.
+24 for "surge and smooth" liquidity strategies; GSMA (2019).
+Mobile money enabled cash aid delivery; Operational handbook for mobile money providers Concern and GSMA (2019), Somaliland Pushing the Mobile Money CVA Frontier.

+Similarly, UNHCR and WEP are jointly implementing a project to identify and mitigate risks of abuse by private sector service providers in their delivery of cash assistance to vulnerable populations.
 They are working with FSPs, merchants/agents and other private sector stakeholders, raising awareness among cash recipients of their rights and building their financial literacy skills.
 See p.
 32 "Piloting", in GSMA (2019).
-Mobile money enabled cash aid delivery: Operational handbook for mobile money providers The IRC Chad office experienced a disconnect between Tigo Chad's HQ office in N'Djamena and field staff in operating locations, who were not familiar with what had been agreed in the Scope of Work.
+Mobile money enabled cash aid delivery: Operational handbook for mobile money providers.
+The IRC Chad office experienced a disconnect between Tigo Chad's HQ office in N'Diamena and field staff in operating locations, who were not familiar with what had been agreed in the Scope of Work.
 The technical and liquidity challenges that resulted were therefore more challenging to resolve.
-Pakistan is a good example of piloting solutions early and working with MNOs to understand challenges.

-83 In 2019, WFP Burundi ran a 72-hour cash simulation for the Burundi Red Cross d.
+Pakistan is a good example of piloting solutions early and working with MNOs to understand challenges In 2019.
+WFP Burundi ran a 72-hour cash simulation for the Burundi Red Cross d.
 Learn from experience and document lessons.